 Don't Underestimate the Power of Great Makeup

 Which must-have items should you stash in your beautifying arsenal?
 The winning lineup can be quite individualized, based on personal preferences, season, occasion, and skin type/color.
 Age should also factor into makeup choices; as we get older, skin tone tends to become duller and more uneven, and colors that looked great on our younger selves may no longer flatter us.
 How much is too much?
-Also an individual choice - some women feel most confident with a "full face", while others feel best with minimal makeup, preferring the pared down look of a great lengthening mascara and beautiful lip gloss.
+This is also an individual choice—some women feel most confident with a "full face" while others feel best with minimal makeup, preferring the pared down look of a great lengthening mascara and beautiful lip gloss.

-I've detailed below my favorites in the makeup categories that I rely on the most; included are brand names and approximate prices, as well as the qualities that I feel make these products fantastic (and affordable - all under $10 in US dollars) beauty buys.
+I've detailed below my favorites in the makeup categories that I rely on the most; included are brand names and approximate prices, as well as the qualities that I feel make these products fantastic (and affordable, all are under $10 in US dollars) beauty buys.

 Essence Long Lasting Eyeliner, approximately $2.49

 A nearly obsessive, years-long search has finally led me to my beloved Essence liner.
 Eyeliner is my "desert island" item, and as such, requires stricter standards than any other cosmetic in my bag.
 An eyeliner must offer many great qualities to earn a spot as my must-have product.
 Essential factors include pigmentation or "color payoff", lasting power, ease of use and color choice.
 Price is important as well.